 Contact a Law Firm

-Our nationally recognized car accident lawyers and legal team at Stewart J. Guss, Attorney at Law have protected the rights of injured victims for more than 20 years.
+Our nationally recognized car accident lawyers and legal team at Stewart J. Guss, Injury Accident Lawyers have protected the rights of injured victims for more than 20 years.
 If you are suffering from an injury due to a car accident, call our office right now to schedule a free consultation!
 We take all our personal injury cases on a contingency fee basis, and you will not owe us anything unless we win your case.
 We are available 24 hours a day, seven days a week, 365 days a year.
 In fact, we are available right now!
 Call us at 800-898-4877 or contact us by CLICKING HERE to submit your case for review.
 We are here and ready to help you work through the claims process, so you can focus on getting your life back on track.

 Don’t Take Chances – Let Us Help You!